Best Credit Cards for Gas in 2019

 - No annual fee with Costco membership.

-The Chase Freedom Card is a good pick for a gas credit card because it has no annual fee, and for one quarter every year (January to March in 2017), it offers 5% cash back on the first $1,500 in combined purchases on gas and local commuter transportation.
-While it's not a year-round discount like the Costco card, other quarters offer strong 5% bonuses as well, like grocery stores in Quarter 2 of 2017.
+The Chase Freedom Card is a good pick for a gas credit card because it has no annual fee, and for one quarter every year (usually Q1), it offers 5% cash back on the first $1,500 in combined purchases on gas and local commuter transportation.
+While it's not a year-round discount like the Costco card, other quarters offer strong 5% bonuses as well, like grocery stores in Quarter 2 of 2018.
 Plus, there's a $150 sign-up bonus when you spend $500 on the card in the first three months of card membership.

 One way to receive even more than 5% return on your gas purchases with the Chase Freedom card is by pairing it with any card that earns Ultimate Rewards points.
 While the Freedom card alone is strictly a cash back card, if you have a Chase Sapphire Preferred or Chase Sapphire Reserve card, you can transfer your cash back rewards at $0.01 per point into your Ultimate Rewards account.
-From there, you can expand the value way beyond one cent per point in value when you redeem for free travel (just see what I did with some of my Ultimate Rewards points in Australia).
-If you're interested in learning more about the Sapphire Preferred or Chase Sapphire Reserve cards, check out our post on the Top Airline Credit Cards of 2017.
+From there, you can expand the value way beyond one cent per point in value when you redeem for free travel.
+If you're interested in learning more about the Sapphire Preferred or Chase Sapphire Reserve cards, check out our post on the Top Airline Credit Cards.